OxygenCobalt/OxygenCobalt/README.md

 Hi.
 I'm Alex, but I prefer to go by my handle OxygenCobalt.
-I'm a programmer out of Colorado that enjoys android development and systems programming.
+I'm a programmer from Colorado that enjoys android development and systems programming.

 #### What I'm working on